steinegg obergummer sternenweg planetenweg jupiter

 Hike on the Planetary Trail

-If you want to do this hike, we suggest you to check the weather and trail conditions in advance and on site before setting out.
+If you want to undertake this hike, we recommend checking the weather and trail conditions in advance and on site before starting this hike!

 Suggest an edit/correction